przemekblasiak/PTBKit/README.md

 # PTBKit
-An iOS framework for building simple iOS applications using Parse as a backend.
+An iOS framework for building simple iOS apps using Parse as a backend, along with an example of usage (LandLord app).
+The LandLord app is currently available in Polish only.